ocrmypdf/OCRmyPDF/docs/installation.rst

 ---------------------

 Direct installation on Windows is not possible.
 Install the _`Docker` container as described above.
 Ensure that your command prompt can run the docker "hello world" container.

+It would probably not be too difficult to run on Windows.
+The main reason this has been avoided is the difficulty of packaging and installing the various non-Python dependencies: Tesseract, QPDF, Ghostscript, Leptonica.
+Pull requests to add or improve Windows support would be quite welcome.

 Running on Windows
 ~~~~~~~~~~~~~~~~~~